How to Pause Your Audible Membership (and why it sucks!)

 But I can also appreciate the option of pausing and being able to stop payments while still having time to spend my credits.
 I actually did that recently with one of my Audible accounts.

-Yep, I have several in different marketplaces because I can never pass up on a good discounted membership.
-And since I still have a credit there I want to hold onto, I decided to pause my subscription.
-When we will get close-ish to the time when it runs out, I will see if I can get another discounted offer during the cancelation process.
+And since I still had a credit there I wanted to hold onto, I decided to pause my subscription.
+When it gets close to the re-activation time, I will see if I can get another discounted offer during the cancelation process.

 If you have decided you rather want to end your membership for the time being, please check out my guide on how to cancel an Audible membership.